johanra/micronaut-duplicatedateheader-withstreamedfile/README.md

 # micronaut-duplicatedateheader-withstreamedfile

-A controller (DocumentController) with an endpoint (download) which returns CompletedFile returns the date header twice in the response headers.
+A controller (DocumentController) with an endpoint (download) which returns StreamedFile returns the date header twice in the response headers.

 ```
 curl --location --request GET 'localhost:8080/api/document/download' --head